 - generating discussion of pertinent social justice issues through our chapters located across the country and around the globe.

 At the heart of our mission is the belief that all hate stems from ignorance and that, through conversation and education, acceptance will prevail.

-During our five years of existence, we have accumulated over 130,000 visits to our website and over 3,300 likes on our Facebook page.
-Furthermore, we have been recognized by President Obama, MTV, PBS, Kid President, and more figures and organizations for our social justice work.
+During our five years of existence, we have been recognized by President Obama, MTV, PBS, Kid President, and more figures and organizations for our social justice work.

 If you would like to get involved in Redefy, whether as a School Representative or as a Redefy chapter leader in your country, please visit our Join Us page.